 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Seattle, the Mars Hill Graduate School / Elliott Ave neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 The Mars Hill Graduate School / Elliott Ave neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 29,311 persons per square mile in the neighborhood, it is more packed with people than 97.0% of the nation's neighborhoods.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Mars Hill Graduate School / Elliott Ave neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Mars Hill Graduate School / Elliott Ave is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Mars Hill Graduate School / Elliott Ave is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Furthermore, the Mars Hill Graduate School / Elliott Ave neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 97.6% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.